Cornwall Climate catch ups: Emma Hazeldine

 The Calstock Wetlands: A Daily Reminder of Climate Change

 The Calstock Wetlands project, initiated by the Environment Agency, is a powerful example of a community responding to the environmental changes that are already here.
 It addresses the rising sea levels and increased flooding risks by creating a 12-hectare intertidal wetland.
 The project not only strengthens flood resilience but also enhances biodiversity by turning a flood plain into a thriving wetland habitat.
 I am privileged to live in Calstock, where this incredible initiative has been implemented.
-The wetlands are a daily reminder of the dangers of climate change, with increasing tides threatening homes and land.
+The wetlands are a daily reminder of the dangers of climate change, with rising tides threatening homes and land.
 Yet, they are also a source of hope and inspiration.
-Every morning, before down, I walk the wetlands path, and the transformation I’ve witnessed is breathtaking.
+Every morning, before dawn, I walk the wetlands path, and the transformation I’ve witnessed is breathtaking.
 The number of species has flourished.
 Otters, herons, and an ever-growing bat population have made this place their home.
 It’s a living testament to the success of nature-based solutions and the resilience of our natural world when given the chance to adapt.

 The beautiful and important wetlands habitat, early morning.
 At first light I might catch sight of an otter in the river alongside.